tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch1_introduction.md

 - **Hardware**: AMD Kria KR260 (Zynq UltraScale+ MPSoC)
   - Processing System: ARM Cortex-A53 quad-core
   - Programmable Logic: FPGA fabric for RDMA controller and data path
-  - Memory: DDR4 for queue structures and payload buffers
+  - Memory: DDR4 for queue structures and payload buffers (BRAM or URAM can also be used for both)

 - **Software**: Bare-metal application (no OS)
   - Direct register access via memory-mapped I/O